wkumari/draft-vandergaast-edns-client-subnet/README.md

    from polluting the cache with a Tailored Response for all the users of that resolver.

-Contavalli, et al.       Expires March 28, 2016                [Page 13]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

 7.4.
 Delegations and Negative Answers

    The prohibition against tying ECS data to records from the Authority and Additional section left an unfortunate ambiguity in the original specification, primarily with regard to negative answers.
-The expectation of the original authors was that ECS would only really be used for address records, the use case that was driving the definition of the protocol.
+The expectation of the original authors was that ECS would only really be used for address requests and the positive result in the answer section, the use case that was driving the definition of the protocol.

    The delegations case is a bit easier to tease out.
 In operational practice, if an authoritative server is using address information to